 Engravers: The Reverse design (the tail or State-side of the Quarter) was created by Don Everhart (search the coin for the engraver's initials: 'de').

 The original Observe design (the front or Washington-side of the Quarter) was created by John Flanagan and first appeared in 1932.
 For the 50 State Quarters series, Flanagan's design was modified by William Cousins: the portrait of Washington was slightly reduced to accomodate the moving of the legends from the Reverse to the Obverse.

 Number of Nevada Quarters Minted:

 America-the-Beautiful Quarter Series:

-The quarter for the Great Basin National Park (located east of Ely, NV) will be issued in 2013.
-It will be the third coin issued in 2013 and the 18th coin (of 56) in the America-the-Beautiful Quarter series.
+The quarter for the Great Basin National Park (located east of Ely, NV) was issued in 2013, the third coin issued in 2013 and the 18th coin (of 56) in the America-the-Beautiful Quarter series.

-The following quarters will be issued in 2013: White Mountain National Forest (New Hampshire), Perry's Victory and International Peace Memorial (Ohio), Great Basin National Park (Nevada), Fort McHenry National Monument and Historic Shrine (Maryland) & Mount Rushmore National Memorial (South Dakota).
+The following quarters were issued in 2013: White Mountain National Forest (New Hampshire), Perry's Victory and International Peace Memorial (Ohio), Great Basin National Park (Nevada), Fort McHenry National Monument and Historic Shrine (Maryland) & Mount Rushmore National Memorial (South Dakota).

 Please keep in mind that we can not guarantee the accuracy or timeliness of the information on this website, so use with care.
 We encourage you to double-check the information that is critical to you.

 If you've found an error or have additional information that you would like to share, please don't hesitate to write.
 Click here to contact us.